bit-Pro/CV-workshop/Joseph Bloggs CV.md

 ##Skills
 * Communication skills
 Working at the Highgate dairy puts me in constant situations to deal with a lot of people.

+* Problem solving
+Studying Programming at Otago Polytechnic has taught me to think outside of the box when it comes to problems.

+* Time management
+Studying at Otago Polytechnic and being set multiple assignments at the same time has improved my time management.

+*